shopware/docker-dev/README.md

 ## Quick Start

-1. **Create a new Shopware project** (if you don’t have one yet):
+1. **Create a new folder**:
     ```
-    composer create-project shopware/production <my-project>
+    mkdir my-project
-    cd <my-project>
+    cd my-project
     ```

-2. **Add the Docker meta package**:
+2. **Create new Shopware project**:
     ```
-    composer require shopware/docker
+    docker run --rm -it -v $PWD:/var/www/html ghcr.io/shopwarelabs/devcontainer/base-slim:8.3 new-shopware-setup

+    # or specific version
+    docker run --rm -it -v $PWD:/var/www/html ghcr.io/shopwarelabs/devcontainer/base-slim:8.3 new-shopware-setup 6.6.10.0
     ```

-    This will add the Docker setup to your project via Symfony Flex, including a Dockerfile and any required scripts.
+    This will create a new Shopware project and create configuration files for docker compose.

 3. **Start the Docker environment**:
     ```
-    docker compose up -d
+    make up
     ```

 4. **Access your Shopware instance**:
-    - By default, your app is available at [http://localhost](http://localhost)
+    - By default, your app is available at [http://localhost:8000](http://localhost:8000)

 ## How It Works